Groups the annotation table of an ImmunData

 table:

-Validation: Checks idata
+Validation: Checks

-and existence of schema
+and existence ofschema

-any pre-existing repertoire summary columns to prevent duplication.
+columns.
+Removes any pre-existing repertoire summary columns to prevent duplication.Repertoire Definition: Groups annotations by the

+columns.
 Calculates total counts (n_barcodes

 ) per group.
-Assigns a unique integer
+Assigns a unique integerimd_repertoire_id

 to each distinct repertoire group.
-This forms the
+This forms the initialrepertoires_table

-Receptor Counts & Proportion: Calculates the sum of imd_chain_count
+.Receptor Counts & Proportion: Calculates the sum of

 for each receptor within each repertoire (imd_count